 Example: We never organize tours to ‘Dracula’s Castle’.
 We never take you places where people live like they did centuries ago.
 Those places don’t exist, and extreme poverty is not solved through occasional tours.

-This private tour is all about history, starting from ancient times when the Roman Empire conquered Dacia to the medieval centuries consumed in the anti Ottoman fight.
+This private tour in Romania is all about history, starting from the ancient times of the Roman Empire to the medieval centuries and the dramatic anti-Ottoman fight.

-The itinerary of this hiking tour in Piatra Craiului and Bucegi Mountains covers some of the most beautiful trails and landscapes in the Carpathians.
+Book this hiking tour in Piatra Craiului National Park to explore some of the most beautiful trails and landscapes in the Carpathians.